vdaranyi/HNselect/README.md

 HNselect brings social feautures to HN through a Chrome Extension that contextualizes the site's content.

 ## Features
 HNselect will highlight stories and comments that are contribited by people you chose to follow.
+HN's DOM is manipulated to highlight relevant stories.
+A sidebar provides a functional UI providing a newsfeed of the stories reelvant to you.
+The main HN site is also manipulated highlighting stories and comments by people you follow.
+Click the "+" symbol next to a story to bookmark it and its comments context.
+Click the "+" symbol next to a username to follow this user.

 ## Installation
 	```bash